UWB-ACM/Hackathon-Docs-2018/Getting-Started-With-Discord-Bot-Development-A-Walkthrough.md

 ID and Bot Token. **Do not reveal this token publicly!**
 [Click here for an explanation why.][dont-leak-tokens]

+![Bot details section][bot_details]

 **If you accidentally leak your token**, go back here to generate a new one by clicking on 'Generate a new token?'.
+Don't worry, the one here is already invalidated.

 Now, scroll up and find the 'Generate OAuth2 URL'.
 You'll need this to invite your bot to your server.